Ironhack-Data-0621-Remote/mid-bootcamp-project/README.md

     - For that, Github provides us with a tab called **Projects** where you can create cards to manage your progress during the days given to do the project.

 2. **Get the data to SQL Database**
-    - Write the right queries to extract the information they need.
+    - Write the right queries to extract the information you need.
     - Connect to the database to Python and interpret the structure
     - Pull the data as a dataframe in python.
     - Perform data cleaning and data wrangling in Python